 We’ve included the current retail prices for each, but you should always check Saatva’s website to see if there are seasonal sales or discounts available.

 Saatva Classic mattress review

-You’ve got the pyjamas, luxurious robe and slippers, and hotel-style bed sheets.
+You’ve got the pajamas, luxurious robe and slippers, and hotel-style bed sheets.
 To complete your premium night-time set-up, all you need is the most comfortable mattress.
-Receiving ongoing praise in Saatva mattress reviews—and frequently the highest rated mattress on the Saatva site—the Saatva Classic is a great all-round mattress for those who want a balance of cushioning comfort and firm support.
+Receiving ongoing praise in Saatva mattress reviews—and frequently the highest-rated mattress on the Saatva site—the Saatva Classic is a great all-around mattress for those who want a balance of cushioning comfort and firm support.

 The hybrid mattress uses a combination of materials—memory foam and coils—and you can choose between three different firmness levels when buying your mattress to ensure that it meets your particular sleep preferences.

 Two layers of coils offer great back support, the perfect amount of bounce, as well as good airflow.